How to Create Custom Audiences for Google Ads in Google Ads Audience Manager

 Finally, Audience Sources is where you will find the source of this audience.
 The source types range from Google analytics, Google ads, Google tag manager, etc.

 Go to custom audiences.
 This tab is where you build audiences in order to target specific people based on their online activity.
-Once
+Once here, you have 2 options – custom affinity and custom intent.

 The Affinity option is people with interests aligned to your brand.